Posts

 “Ben, looks like we will have to postpone our divorce mediation with the Coronavirus and everything going on.
 We’ll be in touch.”

-In the last week during the Covid-19 stay-at-home orders I have received multiple emails just like this one.
+In the last week during the Covid-19 stay-at-home orders I received multiple emails just like this one.

 Zoom to the Rescue!